Our Year 6 Curriculum

 Miss Lawson

-Mrs Bamford
+Mrs Satterley

 Our topic this term is ‘The Industrial Revolution’, in which we will be studying the Victorian Era and the advances made by people of this time.
 We will explore medical advancements, education and transport, among other aspects, for the children to be able to answer the question “Did the Industrial Revolution change Britain for the better?”.